williamsnieves/rick-morty-fan-app/README.md

 - In the redux flow is pending to add immer to keep the state immutable
 - Add test to the server side
 - Maybe the UX could be better :)
+- Optimization could be part of a second iteration